This page contains information about Council's pensioner housing in Whangarei.

 - aged 65 + and retired from fulltime work

 - a New Zealand citizen or be permitted to reside in New Zealand

 - have limited financial assets - $40,000 single or $60,000 couple (excludes car, furniture and personal affects) and

 - able to live independently

-Download and save a copy to your computer first.
+Download and save copies of these forms to your computer first.
 You can then fill it out on your computer and save it.

-Alternatively, you can can print one at any of our local libraries.
+Alternatively, you can can print them at any of our local libraries.

 Pensioner Housing Application Form [722kb]